openenergi/go-event-hub/README.md

 - Make sure you set the Event Hub connection details as environment variables as previously explained.
 - Run all the tests: `go test -v ./msauth/... ./eventhub/...`.

-# Electron workaround

-The `Electron` library needs to be fetched using `git` instead of `go get` due to a timestamp issue and bug fix to be released on Proton versions after the current 0.18.1, the git commit ID is: `4edafb1a473e3a0d9aa3b9498a3f5bba257aba0a`.

-For the context and more details on how to tweak `Electron` in your `${GOPATH}` check the procedure defined in this docker file: `oe-mseventhub.Dockerfile`.

 # Docker

 ## Base Proton/Electron image